DarrenDanielDay/TimeLine/README.md

 # TimeLine
 A repository for Software Testing Practice 2.

-Backend uses Spring boot, JDBC and MySql
+Backend uses Spring boot, JDBC and MySql.